enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 ### Designing scrollbar of message component

-- Go to the index.css file and paste following code.
+- Open the index.css file and paste following code.
 It will make a nice looking scroll bar.

 ```javascript
 ::-webkit-scrollbar {